 OPERA MUSEUM OF SAINT MARIA OF DUOMO

 This museum is located just behind the Cathedral of Florence.
-Within it, we can see some of the original pieces of the Cathedral, the Baptistery, and the Bell Tower.
+Within it, we can see with the audioguide (audioguides) some of the original pieces of the Cathedral, the Baptistery, and the Bell Tower.
 In addition, you can see sketches and tools which were used in the construction of these buildings.

 Brunelleschi, Donatello, and Michelangelo worked in this building to create their greatest artworks, such as David.